The Testimony of William Thorpe

 The Testimony of William Thorpe is a Middle English text dating from 1407.
 The putative author William Thorpe may have been a Lollard, a follower of John Wycliffe.
 Although doubts have been raised about the historical accuracy of the Testimony, where its details can be checked they are almost always reliable.

 The Testimony purports to record Thorpe's interrogation for heresy (or at least for information regarding Lollardy) by Thomas Arundel, Archbishop of Canterbury.
-The text goes beyond simply recording the events, and includes many of Thorpe's reactions to the proceedings and dialogues with Arundel.
-Although it suggests an impending martyrdom, the Testimony gives no clue as to Thorpe's punishment—if any.